 Use this information to identify any disengagement red flags so that you can rectify the situation with a different approach.
 Your fundraising software should also take these factors into consideration.
 Engagement opportunities can be lost if the current engagement level isn’t monitored and nurtured.

 Donor history involves tracking donor behavior over a period of time.
 By tracking individual donor history, you can better spot areas where you can engage them further or identify if their engagement has waned.
 Before responding, check if they have been engaging in other ways.
 This helps you to understand your donor in order to assist you in effectively communicating and engaging them.
 Never make any assumptions.
 This could potentially ruin the entire relationship.
 Always do your homework before approaching them.
-Your CRM should be able to assist you with reviewing their donation timeline.
+Your donor management software should be able to assist you with reviewing their donation timeline.

 Communication has changed in recent years with regard to donation requests.
 A traditional donation request letter is a standard approach, which is often sent through the mail.
 Some utilize email to request payments be made online.
 Don’t dismiss the potential of inviting a mailed writer an opportunity to make a payment online.
 Keep your giving options open and accommodating to all types of donation styles.